7 Days of Healthy Breakfasts: Free Meal Plan

 Smoothies and protein shakes are perfect when you don’t have a lot of time for breakfast.
 You can whiz one up and then drink it on the way to work, or after you get there.

-They’re also a perfect pre or post workout snack.
-Just add a handful of nuts, or a hard boiled egg for a more filling meal.
+They’re also a perfect pre or post workout meal.
+Just add a handful of nuts, or a hard boiled egg on the side for a more filling meal.

 Try my EASY GREEN SMOOTHIE recipe, or this BANANA PROTEIN SHAKE.